rashidishahab/lambda-serverless-app/README.md

-# Welcome to your CDK Python project!
+#  CDK Python project for lambda serverless function !

 You should explore the contents of this project.
 It demonstrates a CDK app with an instance of a stack (`cdk_shahab_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.